The classic Charles Dickens' Christmas ghost tale told in musical form.

 Ebeneezer Scrooge (Alastair Sim) contentedly meanders through his life as a cruel miser until one fateful Christmas Eve when he is visited by three ghosts.
 The spirits show him how his behavior over the years has made him a lonely, bitter old man, and how his heart has grown colder.
 Using events from Scrooge's idealistic past, dreary present and dismal future, the apparitions try their best to melt his steely soul.
 Tightfisted Ebeneezer Scrooge learns the error of his ways through the intervention of the ghost of his former partner and of the three spirits and, just in time for the holidays, manages to make everyone's lives a little brighter, his included!
 (The Title has been changed to "A Christmas Carol")

-Scrooge, the ultimate Victorian miser, hasn't a good word for Christmas, though his impoverished clerk Cratchit and nephew Fred are full of holiday spirit.
-But in the night, Scrooge is visited by spirits of another color.
-Straightforward adaptation of Dickens Written by Rod Crawford
+Ebenezer Scrooge, the ultimate Victorian miser, hasn't a good word for Christmas, though his impoverished clerk Cratchit and nephew Fred are full of holiday spirit.
+In the night, Scrooge is visited by spirits of the past, present, and future.

 On Christmas Eve, an old miser named Ebenezer Scrooge is visited by the spirit of his former partner, Jacob Marley.
 The deceased partner was in his lifetime as mean and miserly as Scrooge is now and he warns him to change his ways or face the consequences in the afterlife.